Fudan-iGEM/2024-wiki/src/inclusivity.md

     </div>
 </div>

 We also communicated with rehabilitation institutions and special education schools.
 The **Beijing Rainbow Village International Health and Wellness Base** has primarily focused on ASD children aged 2 to 7, but has recently begun to expand its efforts to older and elderly individuals.
-In an interview, its senior business director, **Yishuang Wang**, mentioned that “people with physical disabilities often receive more sympathy and assistance, while **those with intellectual disabilities are more likely to be excluded**.”
-Our efforts may help **“open a window”** for them to realize their scientific potential.
+In an interview, its senior business director, **Yishuang Wang**, mentioned that "people with physical disabilities often receive more sympathy and assistance, while **those with intellectual disabilities are more likely to be excluded**."
+Our efforts may help **"open a window"** for them to realize their scientific potential.
 You can click [here](https://static.igem.wiki/teams/5115/inclusivity/inclusivity-interview-record-wangyishuang.pdf) to view the verbatim transcript of the interview.

 ## The Guidelines for STEAMed Education